WBZ (AM)

-WBZ (1030 AM) is a Class A clear channel radio station licensed to Boston, Massachusetts.
-Originally started by, and formerly owned for most of its existence by, Westinghouse Broadcasting and its successor CBS Radio, WBZ is owned and operated by iHeartMedia.
+WBZ (1030 AM) is a commercial AM radio station, licensed to Boston, Massachusetts, and owned and operated by iHeartMedia, Inc. Its studios and offices are located on Cabot Road in the Boston suburb of Medford.

-WBZ transmits using the HD Radio digital format, and its programming is carried on the HD2 digital subchannel of WXKS-FM.
-WBZ's studios and offices are located on Cabot Road in the Boston suburb of Medford, and its transmitter site is in Hull, Massachusetts.
-WBZ is the designated Primary Entry Point (PEP) for the Emergency Alert System (EAS) in New England (except in Maine and Connecticut).
+WBZ's format features all-news programming most of the day and overnight, and talk radio programming in the evening.
+The station's programming is also carried on the second HD Radio channel of co-owned WXKS-FM.
+WBZ is the designated Primary Entry Point (PEP) for the Emergency Alert System (EAS) in Massachusetts and New Hampshire.

-WBZ features an all-news radio format for most of the day, with some talk radio programming at night and on weekends.
-Operating with a transmitter power output of 50,000 watts, and employing a directional antenna that sends a majority of its signal westward, the station can be heard during daylight hours throughout much of New England.
-Under the right conditions, it can be heard as far east as New Brunswick and Nova Scotia, Canada; as far south as Eastern Long Island and Monmouth County, New Jersey; and as far west as the outer suburbs of Hartford, Connecticut, and Albany, New York.
-Its nighttime signal covers at least 38 American states and much of eastern Canada.
+WBZ is a clear-channel station (officially classified as Class A), with a transmitter power output of 50,000 watts, and employing a directional antenna that sends a majority of its signal westward.
+Its two-tower array and transmitter site are in Hull, Massachusetts.
+WBZ can be heard during daylight hours throughout much of New England.
+Its nighttime signal covers at least 38 American states and much of Eastern Canada.

 WBZ was granted its first license by the United States Department of Commerce on September 15, 1921, and was originally located in Springfield, Massachusetts, before moving to Boston in 1931.
 It is the oldest broadcasting station in New England, and one of the oldest in the United States.
+It was founded, and owned for most of its existence, by Westinghouse Broadcasting and its successor CBS Radio.

 Programming

-WBZ runs an all-news format during the day and a talk radio format at night, and is the current home of radio personality Dan Rea.
-The station was the home of talk host David Brudnoy for 18 years, until the day before his death in 2004.
-Other notable personalities included talk show host Bob Kennedy, poet/radio host Dick Summer, disc jockeys Bruce Bradley, Jeff Kaye, Ron Landry and later, Larry Justice, jazz DJ-turned-talkmaster Norm Nathan, late-night talker and humorist Larry Glick, and morning hosts Carl DeSuze, Tom Bergeron and Dave Maynard.
-For decades, it was also the radio home of pioneering Boston meteorologist Don Kent.

 WBZ has long been one of the highest-rated stations in the Boston area.
 It is an affiliate of CBS News Radio, as well as NBC News Radio, ABC News Radio, and AP Radio for national and international news as well as some features.
 The bulk of the station's schedule, except some weekend programming, is produced in-house.
 WBZ is heavily involved in charitable work, including its annual Christmastime fund drive for the Boston Children's Hospital, which it does along with TV station WBZ-TV.

+WBZ runs an all-news format during the day and overnight.
+In the evening, it airs talk programming.
+Radio personality Dan Rea hosts an interview and call-in show on weeknights, with other hosts on weekend evenings.
+The station had been the home of talk host David Brudnoy for 18 years, until the day before his death in 2004.
+Other past personalities included talk show host Bob Kennedy, poet/radio host Dick Summer, and disc jockeys Bruce Bradley, Jeff Kaye, and Ron Landry.
+WBZ also featured shows from Larry Justice, jazz DJ-turned-talkmaster Norm Nathan, late-night talker and humorist Larry Glick, and morning hosts Carl DeSuze, Tom Bergeron, and Dave Maynard.
+For decades, WBZ was the radio home of Boston meteorologist Don Kent.